Visionatrix/VixFlowsDocs/docs/AdminManual/environment_variables.md

 ```

 In this example, the directories are specified via command-line arguments, which will override any environment variables or settings in the `.env` file.

----

-By ensuring that these environment variables are correctly set, you can customize Visionatrix to suit your specific deployment needs.
-Remember that command-line arguments take precedence over environment variables, which in turn take precedence over default values.

----